projectodd/sockjs-servlet/README.md

 There are a couple of tests that are expected to fail just due to differences in HTTP connection handling between Node and Servlet containers.
 The build won't fail if any of these expected failures occur, but will if anything unexpected fails.
+If there are any unexpected failures, `target/sockjs-protocol-output.log` and `target/server-output.log` are helpful in figuring out what went wrong.

 [undertow]: http://undertow.io/